Skip to main content

 note

-Compute Orchestration is currently in private preview.
-To request access, please contact us or sign up here.
+Compute Orchestration is currently in Public Preview.
+To request access, please contact us here.

 A compute cluster serves as the main environment where models are executed, whether for training or inference.
 Each cluster can contain multiple nodepools, which are groups of virtual machine instances with similar configurations (such as CPU/GPU type, memory).